langchain-ai/langchainjs/docs/docs/modules/indexes/vector_stores/integrations/typesense.md

 ### Constructor

-Before starting, create an schema in Typesense with an id, a field for the vector and a field for the text.
-Add many other fields as needed for the metadata.
+Before starting, create a schema in Typesense with an id, a field for the vector and a field for the text.
+Add as many other fields as needed for the metadata.

 - `constructor(embeddings: Embeddings, config: TypesenseConfig)`: Constructs a new instance of the `Typesense` class.
   - `embeddings`: An instance of the `Embeddings` class used for embedding documents.